 Expected Results:

-Increased capacity building and multi-stakeholder cooperation to facilitate and enhance innovation in telecommunications/ICTs in support of digital transformation in the region, with special focus on Developing and Least-Developed countries, SIDS, indigenous communities, with an emphasis on youth and women in rural, remote, unserved or underserved areas and communities.
+Increased capacity building and multi-stakeholder cooperation to facilitate and enhance innovation in telecommunications/ICTs in support of digital transformation in the region, with special focus on Developing countries, LDCs, Landlocked, SIDS, indigenous communities, with an emphasis on youth and women in rural, remote, unserved or underserved areas and communities.

-Promote the active engagement of civil society, international financial institutions, industry partners and other relevant stakeholders.
+Promote the active engagement of civil society, international financial institutions, industry partners, Academia and other relevant stakeholders.

 AMS-4 - Development of enabling policy and regulatory environments to connect the unconnected in the Americas region through accessible and affordable telecommunications/ICTs that support the achievement of SDGs.